-Matera the city you have to add to your Puglia itinerary
+Matera to integrate, absolutely, to your itinerary in Puglia

 The first question we asked ourselves was, is Matera located in the famous region of Puglia?